-As much as I enjoy looking at the photos of snowy Berlin on Instagram, I do prefer one thing: The cosy and warm atmosphere at home.
+On days when the weather and temperatures in Berlin can only be described as “challenging” I do prefer one thing: The cosy and warm atmosphere at home.
 No one captures this better than Saskia Bauermeister on her Instagram account @oh_hedwig.
 For me she is the queen of “coffee and cake in bed” and “curling up at home” as she turns this mundane activity into an art form.
-Her charming photographs wrap me up in a warm blanket of comfort and let me forget all the horrible things that are happening outside like dirty, melting snow, black ice and hail storms.
+Her charming photographs wrap me up in a warm blanket of comfort and let me forget all the horrible things that are happening outside like heavy rain and dirty, melting snow.

-Looking through Saskia’s stream I feel inspired for many activities that you can do at home in Winter when you just don’t want to leave the house.
+Looking through Saskia’s stream I feel inspired for many activities that you can do at home when you just don’t want to leave the house.
 And so I thought I transform this into a fine list of suggestions for you accompanied by some of her most beautiful photos.
-Enjoy 20 things to do at home in Winter, right after the jump.
+Enjoy 20 things to do at home when the weather sucks, right after the jump.

 1. Sleep In!

 This is by far my favorite one, hence the pole position on my list.
 We all have lives that are far more busy than they should be and we forget sometimes to take a rest.
 Every minute that we linger too long we feel bad for being unproductive or lazy.
 I call bullshit on that!
 This is such a German disease and we should definitely do something about it.
 Such us: Sleeping in more!
 Forget the alarmclock, push your appointments to the afternoon.
 Just stay in bed as long as you want and stop feeling bad about it.